yonatankarp/yonatankarp.com/clb66s76t00o510nv1elzb8vw.md

 To answer this question we must first dig into how exactly HashMap is working in Java.

-Whenever you want to add a new element to your map, the hash code of this key is calculated, and according to its value, a bucket is selected that will contain the value (in this case our object).
-In case of collision (2 or more objects with the same hash code), the key and the value would be stored as a pair using some sort of data structure (e.g. a linked list)
+When we add a new element to your map, the hash code of this key is calculated first.
+According to its value, a bucket is selected.
+That bucket will contain the value (in this case our object).
+In case of collision (2 or more objects with the same hash code), the key and the value stored as a pair using some sort of data structure (e.g. a linked list)

 ![](https://cdn-images-1.medium.com/max/1600/1*U5d_HNmHikJF_AkUA6n55Q.png align="center")

 Now let’s assume that we want to get an element from the map the following actions will happen:

-*   the hash code of the key will be calculated
+*   the hash code of the key is calculated using the `hashCode()` function.

-*   the HashMap will iterate over the linked list using the equals() function until it will find the correct pair of key & value
+*   the HashMap iterates over the linked list using the `equals()` function.
+It will finish when it will find the correct pair of key & value

-*   Once the correct key was found the value would be returned or null if no key was found.
+*   Once the correct key is found the value is returned or null if no key was found.

-Note that in general, the assumption is that the hash function is evenly distributed, which means that we expect a very small amount of elements in each bucket, and therefore the search for the correct key can be considered as a constant time.
+Note that in general, the assumption is that the hash function is evenly distributed.
+That means that we expect a very small amount of elements in each bucket.
+Thus the search for the correct key can be considered as a constant time.

-However, in our example, all of the keys are going to have the same hash code, and therefore end up in the same bucket.
-Hence, getting a value from the map will require (in the worst case) scanning the entire linked list and would take a linear time of `O(n)`.
+Yet, in our example, all the keys are going to have the same hash code, and thus end up in the same bucket.
+Hence, getting a value from the map will need (in the worst case) scanning the entire linked list.
+That would take a linear time of `O(n)`.

 ![](https://cdn-images-1.medium.com/max/1600/1*8s8sB71hNyVPARiINfjO9A.png align="center")